- 13 Aug 2009

 In Favor of Clear Thinking: Incorporating Moral Rules into a Wise Cost-Benefit Analysis

-Executive Summary — Policy decisions may be the most important set of decisions we make as a society.
+Overview — Policy decisions may be the most important set of decisions we make as a society.
 In this realm, moral rules often play an active and dysfunctional role.
 The typical way in which we make decisions—by weighing them individually—leads us to overuse moral rules in a manner that is inconsistent with the more reflective set of preferences we would identify through joint consideration of options.
 In their response to a companion article in Perspectives on Psychological Science, Max Bazerman, of HBS, and Joshua D. Greene, of Harvard University, argue that cost-benefit analysis (CBA) is unfairly stereotyped.
 The critique of CBA in the companion article could be better framed as a set of considerations that can contribute to more careful CBAs.
 Key concepts include:

 - Good decision analysts pay attention to potential misapplications of cost-benefit analysis.